qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/graphics.rst

 ..........

 ``Input layer`` [raster]
-  Input raster layer to use for the plot
+  Input raster layer to use for the plot.

 ``Band number`` [raster band]
-  Raster band to use for the histogram
+  Raster band to use for the histogram.

 ``number of bins`` [number]
-  Total bins of the histogram
+  Total bins of the histogram.

   Default: *10*